Laminine Hoax, Scam, and Complaints Report

 Dr. Sukala’s independent review on Laminine is shallow.

 He marks Laminine’s claims point by point and systematically refutes it by stating that there is no clear evidence to prove Laminine’s claims.
-While there are clinical studies to prove the claims of Laminine, he points out that these are old and implies it can no longer be trusted.
+While there are clinical studies and independent reviews on blood sugar levels, gut integrity, immune system, and wound healing that show Laminine works, he points out that these are old tests and implies it can no longer be trusted.

 Contrary to the doctor’s independent and personal review, Laminine has circumstantial evidence to prove it works.
 Consider the following: